Learnings That Benefit All Generations | Casey's Pond

 The sock hop, a popular 1950s dance for teenagers, was the culmination of intergenerational learning throughout the school year between children at the Mountain Village Montessori Charter School and residents at Casey’s Pond, a senior living community in Steamboat Springs.
 This collaboration is just one of many programs that exemplify the spirited culture residents enjoy at Casey’s Pond.

-“We are not a place people go to get care through their last years of their lives — we are a place to engage and thrive,” said Melissa Lahay, the sales and marketing director at Casey’s Pond.
+“We are not a place people go to get care through their last years of their lives — we are a place to engage and thrive,” says the sales and marketing director at Casey’s Pond.
 “The older adults living here exhibit strong purpose in life, one of which is to interact and share their life experiences with younger generations.”

 Intergenerational learning